Jonas Short Mound under excavation.

 pattern.
 For one thing there are far fewer Woodland sites

-and those that are present are smaller and don't seem to have
+and those that are present are smaller and do not seem to have

 the characteristically thick, black middens with abundant